koral--/blog/source/2016-05-11-monthly-release-of-may-has-arrived.html.markdown

 ☀️ No need to worry about this anymore.

-Most changes of v1.3.4 contain stability improvements, the most relevant is the `trigger map validation`, which makes sure your trigger map does not contain trigger map item with empty pattern or workflow ID.
+Most changes of v1.3.4 includes stability improvements, the most relevant is the `trigger map validation`, which makes sure your trigger map does not contain trigger map item with empty pattern or workflow ID.
 Safety check ✅

 ### New release of stepman (0.9.19)

-Stepman became a new version command: `stepman version`.
+Stepman now has a new version command: `stepman version`.
 Using the `--full` flag, the output will also contain the build number and commit hash of the version as well.
 step-template link fixed in v0.9.19 and contains minor bug fixes.

 ## New Steps & Step updates